SCCA Continental Championship for Formula B/C Race

 - Brabham BT21B (Matt Spitzley): Matt Spitzley ran a Brabham in SCCA Nationals and in the 'Pro' FB series in 1969.
 His car is identified in the July 1969 Seattle entry list as a yellow and red Brabham BT21 but has been identified by Ted Walker as the ex-Guthrie Tasman BT21B (10 Tenths ref 1544290).

-- Brabham BT18 (Carson Baird): Carson Baird (Birmingham, AL or Beltsville, MD) drove a Brabham in Formula B in 1968, racing in three Pro events and also scoring 15 pts in NEDiv Nationals.
+- Brabham BT16 (Carson Baird): Carson Baird (Birmingham, AL or Beltsville, MD) drove a Brabham in Formula B in 1968, racing in three Pro events and also scoring 15 pts in NEDiv Nationals.
 His car was identified at Mosport Park 25 Aug 1968 as a BT18 but when he traded the car to Fred Opert for a new Chevron, Opert described it as a 1965 F2/FB, indicating a BT16.
 He entered a Chevron for the Run-Offs but did not start and evidently gave up on the car as he was in a Brabham again at the start of the 1969 season.
 He upgraded to a Winkelmann WDB2 mid-season.
-Nothing more is known about the BT18.
+Nothing more is known about the Brabham.

-- Brabham BT21C (Gerald Crow): Gerald Crow appears in the 1969 US FB season in a Brabham, identified by the Brainerd entry list as a BT21C-Ford.
+- Brabham BT21C (Gerald Crow): Gerald Crow (Denver, CO) appeared in the 1969 US FB season in a Brabham, identified by the Brainerd entry list as a BT21C-Ford.
 The car was described at Seattle in July as green/yellow.
 Fred Opert Racing mentioned his debut in this car at Wentzville (Mid-America Raceway) at the end of March 1969 and said that it was a BT21C with Vegantune engine.
 Nothing more known.

 - Brabham BT21C [2?]
 (William Monson): Nick Reynolds (Sausalito, CA), a musician with folk group "The Kingston Trio", bought a new Brabham BT21C for 1968 which he used in SCCA Nationals, finishing second in NorPac Division and fifth at the ARRC.
 He sold the car to Dr William T Monson (Kent, WA) for 1969, and Monson went one better, taking the red BT21C to the SCCA Northern Pacific Division title and placing well in the 'Pro' series when it visited his home town.
 It was then sold to Gary Gove (Tacoma, WA) who raced it locally in 1970 and 1971.
-Gary cannot recall who he sold it to but recalls that it was an early car, either BT21C-2 or BT21C-3.
-As the history of BT21C-3 has been established, BT21C-2 is more likely.
+Gary cannot recall who he sold it to but recalls that it was an early car, either BT21C/2 or BT21C/3.

 - Lotus 41C (Dave Dours): Dave Dours appeared in 1969 in a Lotus variously referred to as a Lotus-BRM and a Lotus 41, implying it was one of the 41Cs.